sarvadnyalad/SecureClientServerMessaging/README.md

 # Secure Agent Messaging System

-This project is a Java-based secure client-server messaging system developed for the MSc Computer Science module on Cybersecurity.
-It demonstrates the implementation of public-key cryptography, digital signatures, and message confidentiality in a simulated environment of secret agents.
+This project was developed as part of a group coursework for the MSc Computer Science module on Cybersecurity at the University of Leicester.
+It showcases a Java-based secure client-server messaging system using cryptographic techniques such as RSA, SHA256withRSA signatures, and message confidentiality.

 ## 🔐 Features